DeathGumi/Food-Truck-Finder/README.md

     - [ ] Add menu button instead of straight up showing the menu
 - [x] Add time when food open (When past time for example its current time is 3:32 but food doesnt open till 4 so it doesnt appear)
 - [x] Change search (black clearer)

+# Sept 26th

+- [ ] Maybe add food truck and save somewhere (can add image)
+- [ ] Reformat a little make page look better (different fonts) / See what to add or remove
+    - [ ] Still need to fix modal make look better
+    - [ ] Add review button under the picture
+    - [ ] Add menu button instead of straight up showing the menu